lancatlin/lazy-finance/README.md

 ## Feature

-### Transaction Template
+### Create Transaction from Template

-add your transaction template in `tx/` (in Go's template syntax), and create transaction from them on the fly.
+Add your transaction template in `tx/` (in Go's template syntax), and create transaction from them in the browser.

 Examples: